PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        CONFIG_STM32_IWDG=y       : Enables the IWDG timer facility (but not both)

-       The WWDG watchdog is driven off the (fast) 42MHz PCLK1 and, as result, has a maximum timeout value of 49 milliseconds.  for WWDG watchdog, you should also add the fillowing to the configuration file:
+       The WWDG watchdog is driven off the (fast) 42MHz PCLK1 and, as result, has a maximum timeout value of 49 milliseconds.
+For WWDG watchdog, you should also add the fillowing to the configuration file:

        CONFIG_EXAMPLES_WATCHDOG_PINGDELAY=20
        CONFIG_EXAMPLES_WATCHDOG_TIMEOUT=49

        The IWDG timer has a range of about 35 seconds and should not be an issue.

+    7. Adding LCD and graphics support:

+       appconfig (apps/.config):  Enable the application configurations that you want to use.
+Asexamples:

+       CONFIGURED_APPS += examples/nx       : Pick one or more
+       CONFIGURED_APPS += examples/nxhello  :
+       CONFIGURED_APPS += examples/nximage  :
+       CONFIGURED_APPS += examples/nxlines  :

+       defconfig (nuttx/.config):

+       CONFIG_STM32_FSMC=y                  : FSMC support is required for the LCD CONFIG_NX=y                          : Enable graphics suppport

     8. This configuration requires that jumper JP22 be set to enable RS-232 operation.